manifoldai/orbyter-docker/orbyter-spark-dev/README.md

 `docker run -it manifoldai/orbyter-spark-dev:4.2 bash`

-## Image overview

-For a complete list all packages, run `pip freeze` in a container.
-For a list of the useful packages for ML development, see [requirements.txt](requirements.txt).

-System:

-- Debian 11.2 "Bullseye"
-- Python 3.11.6
-- Spark, PySpark
-- Hadoop

-## Release Notes:
+## Release Notes

-The changes in this image should follow [orbyter-ml-dev](../orbyter-ml-dev/README.md) closely.
-Additional changes specific to this image should be noted below.
+The changes in this image follow [orbyter-ml-dev](../orbyter-ml-dev/README.md) closely.
+See that directory or [orbyter-base-sys](../orbyter-base-sys/README.md) for information about the system or packages.
+Additional changes specific to this image are noted below.

+### 5.0.0

+- Use shared `requirements` file

 ### 4.1